Call4Cloud | MMP-C | Autopilot | Device Preparation

 Download Unified Health Tools from Official Microsoft Download Center

-It contains a simple MSI that you could select and upload to Intune… It’s way much easier now!
+It contains a simple MSI that you can select and upload to Intune… It’s way much easier now!

-But if you are still interested in how you could do the same with a PowerShell script keep reading!
+But if you are still interested in learning how to do the same with a PowerShell script, keep reading!

 With my first attempt trying to install the update with the PSWIndowsupdate module, I forgot the most important thing… test it before you deploy it!!